Begonias: how to care for, plant and the best garden begonias

 Good hygiene will go a long way in helping begonias keep up appearances: snip away dead or diseased leaves, avoiding the build up of fungus, such as powdery mildew, which can affect begonias.
 You may find occasional crisping at the leaf edges with plants grown indoors.
 This is usually a sign that conditions are too dry – as is often the case in a domestic setting – and a little water misting may be necessary to replicate the humid conditions the plants are accustomed to.

 A good tip for house plant cultivation is to group plants together, rather than spacing them out across a room.
 The cosiness provides additional warmth and traps moisture when plants are watered.

 Outdoors in the ground, aim for soil conditions similar to those in pots: by adding lots of drainage with, for example, horticultural grit to avoid water-logging, and plenty of incorporated organic matter, which in turn will help with aeration.
 Rhizomatous begonias can handle bright sunlight but perform well in semi shade, whether underplanting taller greenery, mixed into a burgeoning border or lining a narrow, well-trodden passageway where they will be enjoyed throughout the summer.

 How to begonias over winter

 Keep a close eye on weather forecasts and ensure begonia plants are lifted and brought indoors well before the first frost.
 This is the ideal time for a health check up and a general service: excess soil can be carefully washed from the roots and replaced afresh; spent or curling leaves should be chopped away and a good pot chosen for overwintering indoors.
 Repot no more than a couple of sizes larger than the rootball to avoid sitting water.

 How to propagate begonias

-The best begonias to grow for your garden
+The best begonias to grow in your garden

 Begonia ‘Red Tempest’